top of page

 Lhasa Apsos are stubborn dogs, which can make them difficult to train.
 You need to be a strong, confident, consistent trainer.
 Once you start teaching your pup a command, don’t stray away from what the command truly means.
 If you teach them how to sit, don’t reward them if they’re only half-sitting.
 Only give rewards and praise when the command is done perfectly.
 If you give them an inch, they’ll take a mile.

 While Lhasa Apsos are a generally healthy breed, unexpected ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance plan like Pumpkin plan that covers hereditary conditions Lhasas are prone to developing, and that can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose insurance plans like Pumpkin's, which can help cover the costs associated with the hereditary conditions Lhasas are prone to developing.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions, they can’t always be avoided.
 Let’s look at some common ones, and how Pumpkin Dog Insurance plans could help cover the cost of care!

 Hip Dysplasia